 Inhalation is one of the simplest ways to use essential oils.
 If you have a diffuser, this recipe can be modified to your diffuser’s specifications, but if you don’t have one, no worries!
 You can just as easily create a personal essential oil inhaler.

-But if you’re really in a pinch, a few drops on an organic cotton ball will do just as well—I like to keep mine in a sealed container when I’m not using it to help retain its scent all day.
+And if you’re really in a pinch, a few drops on an organic cotton ball will do just as well—I like to keep mine in a sealed container when I’m not using it to help retain its scent all day.

 3. Antimicrobial Diffuser Blend